CalvetIT/onyku/README.md

 ```

 # Access the application
-You can either use a graphQL client to work with the bakcend directly.
+You can either use a graphQL client to work with the backend directly.
 localhost:4000/graphql

 Or the recommend way, the frontend GUI.